mozoarella/dylans-blog/content/posts/infinite_powerdns/index.md

 ### Needs some more time in the oven
 But here's the bad news, they don't have builds for 64-bit ARM yet.
 Some people are running it on Docker and using scary build flags to run newer versions.
-But if you're running on bare Pi you're stuck on version 4.4 which is EOL.
-[They are working on 64-bit builds tho](https://github.com/PowerDNS/pdns/issues/8655 "{rel='nofollow' target='_blank'}")
+But if you're running on bare Pi you're stuck on version 4.4 which is EOL. {{< extlink url="https://github.com/PowerDNS/pdns/issues/8655" text="They are working on 64-bit builds tho." >}}

 This is not ideal but in a situation where only my local devices can touch the PowerDNS services I decided the risk of running an EOL version is acceptable.